Updated May 27, 2021.

 If you can make the jump from PhD to consulting, more power to you.
 Even more power to you if you can do it on the side while you study.
 But if you don’t know the field you want or the value you offer, it might be worth getting “paid training” through working in a job.

-When I worked at the think tank I ran projects, won grant money, and worked with stakeholders—not to mention built a strong network in Ottawa.
+When I worked at the think tank, I ran projects, won grant money, and worked with stakeholders.
 My next job in government taught me how much I didn’t know about how government works, how things get done, and how to use a bunch of acronyms.
 When I recently told a director (a mid-level manager in the Canadian government) that I was going into consulting, he was excited—every time they hire consultants they have to teach them about how they do things.
 He realized that if he hired me he wouldn’t have to do that.

 If I had jumped straight into consulting from the PhD, I would have had a difficult time.
 I’m not sure what I would have sold (writing or editing probably) and, if I were successful, my life would look very different.
 I learned so much from working every job I’ve done that makes succeeding in consulting more possible—but still far from a sure thing.

 Don’t rule out working a job if your goal is to eventually do consulting.

 If you want to get a first-class consulting training, you might consider a consulting firm.
 For a PhD management consulting might be a great fit.
 These consultant jobs mean that you won’t be an entrepreneur per se, but you will get a fantastic introduction to the wide world of consulting.
 Check out McKinsey, Bain, or Boston Consulting Group (BCG).
 All of them have entry level consulting jobs for PhDs.
 And (BTW), many people who start with these companies eventually found their own.